SolderedElectronics/Inkplate-Arduino-library/README.md

 Inkplate 6 is open-source.
 If you are looking for hardware design of the board, check the [Hardware repo](https://github.com/e-radionicacom/Inkplate-6-hardware).
 You will find 3D printable [enclosure](https://github.com/e-radionicacom/Inkplate-6-hardware/tree/master/3D%20printable%20case) there, as well as [detailed dimensions](https://github.com/e-radionicacom/Inkplate-6-hardware/tree/master/Technical%20drawings).
 In this repo you will find code for driving the ED060SC7 e-paper display used by Inkplate.

-For all questions and issues, please contact us via [temporary e-mail address](mailto:inkplate@e-radionica.com).
-As soon as forum has been set up, e-mail support will be discontinued.
+For all questions and issues, please use our [forum](http://forum.e-radionica.com/en) to ask an question.
 For sales & collaboration, please reach us via [e-mail](mailto:kontakt@e-radionica.com).